Reactive Synthesis of Smart Contract Control Flows: Introduction

 Smart contracts are small programs that implement digital contracts between multiple parties.
 They are deployed on the blockchain and thereby remove the need for a trusted third party that enforces a correct execution of the contract.
 Recent history, however, has witnessed numerous bugs in smart contracts, some of which led to substantial monetary losses.
 One critical aspect is the implicit state machine of a contract: to justify the removal of a trusted third party -- a major selling point for smart contracts -- all parties must trust that the contract indeed enforces the agreed order of transactions.

 Formal methods play a significant role in the efforts to improve the trustworthiness of smart contracts.
 Indeed, the \emph{code is law} paradigm is shifting towards a \emph{specification is law} paradigm~\cite{DBLP:journals/corr/abs-2205-07529}.
 Formal verification has been successfully applied to prove the correctness of the implicit state machine of smart contracts, for example, by verifying the contract against temporal logic specifications~\cite{DBLP:conf/sp/PermenevDTDV20,DBLP:conf/sp/StephensFMLD21,nehai2018model} or a given state machine~\cite{DBLP:conf/vstte/0001LCPDBNF19}.
 Other approaches model the control flow with state machines and construct Solidity code from it~\cite{zupan2020secure,DBLP:conf/fc/MavridouL18,DBLP:journals/insk/CiccioCDGLLMPTW19,DBLP:journals/spe/Lopez-PintadoGD19}.
-Synthesis, i.e., the automatic construction of Solidity code \emph{directly} from a temporal specification, has hardly been studied so far (except for a first step~\cite{DBLP:journals/corr/abs-1906-02906}, see related work paragraph).
-This is despite the fact that the benefits of synthesis are especially applicable to smart contracts.
-Many contracts extend standardized classes like the ERC20 token standard with new functionality.
-Synthesis as a property-oriented approach enables an incremental development process: specifications can be easily extended with additional conjuncts describing new features.
-The implications on the state machine are handled by the synthesis algorithm.
+Synthesis, i.e., the automatic construction of Solidity code \emph{directly} from a temporal specification, has hardly been studied so far (except for a first step~\cite{DBLP:journals/corr/abs-1906-02906}, see related work).

-In this paper, we study the synthesis of smart contracts from temporal stream logic~(TSL), which we equip with universally quantified parameters.
-TSL extends linear-time temporal logic~(LTL) with cells that hold data from an infinite domain.
-Additionally, it uses uninterpreted functions and predicates.
+In this paper, we study the synthesis of smart contracts state machines from temporal stream logic~(TSL), which we equip with universally quantified parameters.
+TSL extends linear-time temporal logic~(LTL) with data cells and uninterpreted functions and predicates.
 These features enable us to reason about the order of transactions as well as the data flow of the contract's fields.
 To distinguish method calls from different callers, we extend the logic with universally quantified parameters.
 For example, the following parameterized TSL formula expresses that every voter can only vote once and that a field \field{numVotes} is increased with every vote.

-Due to the universal quantification over an infinite domain, the above formula describes an infinite-state system.
-This poses the challenges of 1) synthesizing a finite representation of the system that 2) can be translated into a Solidity contract that keeps the gas consumption at a moderate level.